gma57/HIF2alpha_unbinding/README.md

 ### Copyright

 ### TODO
+- Marion please update the modeling repo with your tleap script (I think you have the script for the holo structure)
 - Create image for the README.md
 - Description of the repository
 - Add analysis folder with the notebooks